lllrrr2/firewall-proxy/English/Trojan-go/README.md

     "websocket": {
     "enabled": true,
     "path": "/your_path",  #modify to your path
-    "hostname": "your_domain.com"   #modify to your domain
+    "host": "your_domain.com"   #modify to your domain
     }
 }
 ```